Arisia Rrab: Powerless

-Murdered
+Death and return

-A mysterious woman with ties to the equally enigmatic organization known only as "the Quorum" tries to cast a spell over Guy Gardner and gain control of his actions.
-Due to Verona's aid, who has sworn to protect the Warrior, Guy escapes the grasp of his assailant.
-In the midst of the conflict, the resurrected Major Force arrives looking for Verona as well.
-Though unsuccessful, he is only too happy to dispense with any of Guy's allies whom he crosses paths with.
-Arisia, unprepared for an attack by Major Force, is suffocated to death despite attempts to defend herself.
-After Arisia's defeat, Major Force calls Guy Gardner out by delivering a picture of her.
-In the ensuing fight, Gardner kills him.
-At her funeral, Hal Jordan (again in his Parallax guise), appears beside Guy Gardner to give his final respects to the woman he had once loved.
-Before leaving, he creates a floating green hologram of Arisia above her body.
+A mysterious woman with ties to an enigmatic organization known only as the Quorum tries to cast a spell over Guy Gardner and gain control of his actions.
+In the midst of the conflict, Major Force arrives looking for Verona and kills Arisia.

-Resurrection and beyond

-After regaining his Green Lantern status, Hal Jordan travels to the Manhunters' homeworld of Biot with Guy Gardner.
-There they discover dozens of missing Green Lanterns (including those Hal had left for dead during "Emerald Twilight") in suspended animation being kept as batteries to power the Cyborg Superman and the overhauled Manhunters.
+After becoming a Green Lantern again, Hal Jordan travels to the Manhunters' homeworld of Biot with Guy Gardner.
+There, they discover dozens of missing Green Lanterns in suspended animation being used to power Cyborg Superman and the Manhunters.
 Hal wakes several of the Green Lanterns, but they attack him, believing he is still their enemy.
 He finds Arisia unconscious and cocooned in a cavern wall and frees her.
-The Cyborg Superman reveals that after Arisia was murdered by Major Force and buried, her species' natural healing abilities revived her underground.
-Henshaw sent his Manhunters to retrieve her and bring her to Biot.
+Cyborg Superman reveals that Arisia's healing factor enabled her to survive following her death.
 Fully restored, Arisia fights by Hal's side, helping him destroy the planet.
 Though a relationship between the two is never restored, they do share a kiss.

-Arisia was shown fighting the Sinestro Corps off Oa along with Kilowog and many of the rookie members of the Corps.
-The Guardians place her in a supervisory position over Sodam Yat, the Green Lantern of Daxam, as he is predicted to be an important part of the Corps' survival.
-Arisia initially has difficulty in this role as Yat has a tendency of ignoring orders.
-Arisia, along with most of the Corps, participates in the universe-wide Sinestro Corps War, which includes several important battles on her former home: Earth.
+Arisia is shown fighting the Sinestro Corps along with Kilowog and many members of the Corps.
+The Guardians of the Universe place her in a supervisory position over Sodam Yat, the Green Lantern of Daxam, as he is predicted to be an important part of the Corps' survival.